micaderito/bla-micaela-de-rito/README.md

 |----------|-------------|
 | `demo`   | `Demo1234!` |

-The demo user comes with three sample tasks.
+The demo user comes with 200 sample tasks as example data.

 ---